Glasgow's miles better: Background

 In 1982, Struthers Advertising had undertaken an anti-smoking campaign for the Scottish Health Education Group featuring members of the Scotland national football team under the theme "The squad don't smoke".
 Later that year, the then Lord Provost of Glasgow Michael Kelly announced plans to make Glasgow a no smoking city by the year 2000.
 John Struthers wrote to Michael Kelly offering assistance with the No Smoking aim.
 The Lord Provost said he was simply the figurehead for the No Smoking group but he and John Struthers met over coffee.
-During that meeting, the Lord Provost said how much he wanted a campaign for Glasgow similar to the highly successful I Love New York campaign but the City had no money to fund such an initiative.
+During that meeting, the Lord Provost said how much he wanted a campaign for Glasgow similar to the highly successful I Love New York campaign, but the City had no money to fund such an initiative.

 As a result of that meeting, John Struthers undertook not only to create but also initially fund the development of a campaign capable of meeting the Lord Provost's objectives.
-Various concepts were developed and rejected but in March 1983 Struthers presented the Glasgow's Miles Better proposal to Kelly supported with a fund raising strategy.
+Various concepts were developed and rejected, but in March 1983 Struthers presented the Glasgow's Miles Better proposal to Kelly supported with a fund raising strategy.
 The Lord Provost loved the whole concept and personally took it on board.
 Struthers and Kelly made a formidable combination that gave the whole campaign an impetus hitherto unseen in UK civic marketing activity.
-The campaign was launched in June 1983 by the Lord Provost to immense media attention and comment and in a very short time, the slogan, "Glasgow's Miles Better" had entered the UK vocabulary.
+The campaign was launched in June 1983 by the Lord Provost to media attention and comment.